 Why don’t we have a say in the capstone topics?

 Your ability to influence which project you work on is in the ranking process after “pitch day” and in encouraging your company or department to submit a proposal during the Call for Proposal process.
 At a minimum it takes several months to work with a sponsor to adequately scope a project, confirm access to the data and put the appropriate legal agreements into place.
 Before you ever see a project presented on pitch day, a lot of work has taken place to get it to that point!

 Can I work on a project for my current employer?

 Each spring, we put forward a public call for capstone projects.
 You are encouraged to share this call widely with your community, including your employer, non-profit organizations, or any entity that might have a big data problem that we can help solve.
 As a reminder, capstone projects are group projects so the project would require sufficient student interest after ‘pitch day’.
 In addition, you (the student) cannot serve as the project sponsor (someone else within your employer organization must serve in that capacity).

 If my project doesn’t have a corporate sponsor, am I losing out on a career opportunity?

-The completion of a capstone that produces good results presented in a paper and through code on Github will provide more career opportunities than the sponsor of the project.
+The capstone project will provide you with the opportunity to do relevant, high-quality work which can be included on a resume and discussed during job interviews.
+The project paper and your code on Github will provide more career opportunities than the sponsor of the project.
 Although it does happen from time to time, it is rare that capstones lead to a direct job offer with the capstone sponsor's company.
-The purpose of the capstone is to provide you with the opportunity to do relevant and quality work (as described above in the learning objectives) which can be included on a resume and discussed during job interviews.
-We have an excellent career services team.
 Capstone projects are just one networking opportunity available to you in the program.